 Filter Mode controls the modulation filter.
-The filter can be set to On (manual filter time setting), None (integration time is set to the minimum 1ms value), or Auto (integration time automatically selected based upon input level).
+The filter can be set to On (manual filter time setting), None (integration time is set to the minimum 1 ms value), or Auto (integration time automatically selected based upon input level).

-Peak Hold settings control the operating mode of the selected channel's peak hold function.
+Peak Hold (RTP5000 only) settings control the operating mode of the selected channel's peak hold function.
 Peak Hold affects the envelope trace (if displayed) as well as peak or dynamic range marker and pulse measurements.

 In Tracking mode the maxima and minima traces "decay" towards the average with a time constant that is the same as the averaging setting.
-So if averaging is set fast (Trace Avg is set to a low value), then the maxima and minima are not held very long, and long averaging (Trace Avg is set to a high value) settings give you a 'flatter' trace and maxima and minima peaks decay slowly back to the average power level.
+If averaging is set fast (Trace Avg is set to a low value), then the maxima and minima decay quickly (are not held very long) while long averaging (Trace Avg is set to a high value) settings yields a 'flatter' trace and maxima and minima peaks decay slowly back to the average power level.